allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

   properties:
     config: cart-db_dev
 ```
-For an analogous instructions to delete the config, list the variables and set or access variable values,
+For analogous instructions to delete the config, list the variables and set or access variable values,
 consult [this link](https://cloud.google.com/deployment-manager/runtime-configurator/create-and-delete-runtimeconfig-resources) and [this](https://cloud.google.com/deployment-manager/runtime-configurator/set-and-get-variables) GCP documentation.

 This is pretty much it from the GCP perspective, as you can see the API of the runtime-configuration tool is straightforward and intuitive.
 Let's now focus on how to set up a Spring Boot app to use the configuration we have created.
-## Access GCP config from Spring Boot
+## Accessing GCP config from Spring Boot
 Set the active application profile in the main appengine/app.yaml file so that Spring Boot can pick up the right config for a given environment.
-Remember it is critical that the profile name is part of the config id you created on GCP in the following form:
+Remember it is critical that the profile name must be part of the config ID you created on GCP in the following form:
 ```
   config-name_profile-name eg cart-db_dev
 ```